nicfel/Mascot-Tutorial/README.md

 MASCOT will only be available in BEAUti once you close and restart the program.

-### Loading the template
-Next, we have to load the BEAUTi template from _File_, select _Template >> Mascot_.

 ### Loading the Influenza A/H3N2 Sequences (Partitions)

 The sequence alignment is in the file [H3N2.nexus](http://github.com/nicfel/Mascot-Tutorial/raw/master/data/H3N2.nexus).
 Right-click on this link and save it to a folder on your computer.
 Once downloaded, this file can either be drag-and-dropped into BEAUti or added by using BEAUti's menu system via _File >> Import Alignment_.
 Once the sequences are added, we need to specify the sampling dates and locations.

 ### Get the sampling times (Tip Dates)

 Open the "Tip Dates" panel and then select the "Use tip dates" checkbox.

 The sampling times are encoded in the sequence names.
 We can tell BEAUti to use these by clicking the _Auto-configure_ button.
 The sampling times appear following the third vertical bar "|" in the sequence name.
-To extract these times, select "split on character", enter "|" (without the quotes) in the text box immediately to the right, and then select "3" from the drob-down box to the right, as shown in the figure below.
+To extract these times, select "split on character", enter "|" (without the quotes) in the text box immediately to the right, and then select "3" from the drop-down box to the right, as shown in the figure below.

 <figure>
 	<a id="fig:example1"></a>